Personalized Oliver Storybook — Make His the Hero

 The ladder appeared on the windiest day of the year, stretching from Oliver's backyard into the clouds themselves.
 Each rung was made of solidified wind—visible only to those with enough imagination to believe.

-At the top waited the Cloud Kingdom, a realm where everything was soft and everything floated.
+At the top waited the Cloud Kingdom, a place where everything was soft and everything floated.
 Nimbus, the young cloud prince, had been watching Oliver for weeks.
 "You're the first human in fifty years to see our ladder," Nimbus said, his form shifting between a bunny and a dragon as his emotions changed.
 "Most humans have forgotten how to look up."

 The Cloud Kingdom was preparing for the Sky Festival, when all the clouds would perform their most spectacular formations.
 But their Master Shaper—the ancient cloud who taught others how to become castles, ships, and animals—had grown tired and could no longer hold any shape at all.